Archived content is no longer updated and is made available for historical reference only.

 126 devices on the same bus.

-The Software Reset (SWRST) Call allows the leader to perform a reset of the PCA9626
+The Software Reset (SWRST) Call allows the controller to perform a reset of the PCA9626

 through the I²C-bus, identical to the Power-On Reset (POR) that initializes the registers to